 In any case, the ratio between the diameter of the head and that of the floral stem in each package must not be less than 2:1.

-The maximum size shall be 20 cm in height.
-Except for long-stemmed broccoli
+The maximum size shall be 20 cm in height, except for long-stemmed type broccoli.

 To ensure uniformity in size, the range in size between produce in the same package shall not exceed: